John Quinn was dead.

 His early works are still identifiable.
-His 1912 Portrait of Mademoiselle Pogany is all bold geometric forms, but definitely a person.
-But as the years passed he became ever more abstract.
-1920’s Princess X, ostensibly a bust of Marie Bonaparte, is abstracted to the point where the female form becomes a pile of polished ovoids that resembles nothing more than, well, a penis.
-Eventually, he started to leave representation behind and move into the realm of pure abstraction.
+His Portrait of Mademoiselle Pogany (1912) is all bold geometric forms, but still definitely a person.
+As the years passed he became ever more abstract.
+Princess X (1920) is ostensibly a bust of Marie Bonaparte, but abstracted to the point where the female form becomes a pile of polished ovoids that looks more like a penis than a person.
+Eventually he completely abandoned representation and moved into the realm of pure abstraction.

 The work that will be the crux of our story, Bird in Space, has at various times been described as a “fat boomerang” or a “long banana.”
 It’s a C-shaped curve, ever so slightly fatter at the bottom and in the center, rising vertically and supported by a simple conical base.
 It vaguely resembles a distant whirling bird rendered in shorthand, or a diagram of the air flowing around the wing of an airplane.

-Confronted by crate after crate of Bird in Space and similar works, the customs inspectors were baffled.
+The customs inspectors didn’t quite know what to make of Bird in Space.
 One of them joked, “If any sculptor made a thing like that and said it looked like my wife, I’d sue him or throw him off the dock.”
 Another cracked that one sculpture looked so much like an egg that he wanted to boil it.
 A specialist in manufactured metal goods by the name of Dayton was called in.
 He had no idea what to make of any it, either.

-Meanwhile, Duchamp was constantly reminding them that he had exhibitions to prepare for, and could they please please please just let him take his stuff and be on his way?
+Meanwhile Duchamp was constantly reminding them that he needed these pieces for upcoming exhibitions, so could they please please please just let him take his stuff and be on his merry way?

-Ultimately, a compromise was made.
+Eventually they struck a compromise.
 Most of the pieces would be released on bond while the Customs Service made a final determination as to whether they qualified as art.
 Steichen’s Bird in Space would be held as a sample for customs officers to examine, since it had already been bought and paid for.